Why Vegas Should Be Your Next Hockey Trip

 Hotel spa day passes can be the way to go if you’re on a budget.
 For about half the cost of one treatment, enjoy all the spa amenities — which could include juices, steam room, private plunge pool, fitness classes and light food.
 At some hotels, spa access may already be included in the resort fee.

 Ready to go?
-Get more tips and insider information from VisitLasVegas.com and start planning your hockey trip with Las Vegas deals.
+Get more tips and insider information from VisitLasVegas.com and start planning your hockey trip with exclusive Las Vegas hotel deals and deals for dining, spas, entertainment and activities.

 A Canadian Hockey Fan’s Vegas Playlist …